 After taking some photos we silently turned back, heading to meet the other Israeli-Polish pair.
 As we walked, the shoes disappeared in the distance behind us.
 Ola turned to me and in a quiet voice said: “my grandfather was a Righteous Among the Nations” (Hasid Umot Olam).

-This photo was taken while me and Ola were standing there on that day.
+This photo was taken while Ola and I were standing there on that day.

 This is just one example of the important work produced YaLa’s citizen journalists, a program funded by the European Union’s Peacebuilding Initiative in order to enable young leaders from across the Middle East and North Africa to document and share their experiences of the region.